emilie-fleurot/my_website/content/authors/admin/_index.md

 first_name: Emilie
 email: emilieangelefleurot@gmail.com
 ---
-I am an early carrier ecologist interested in plant population dynamic, life-history traits and response to climate change.
-I work as a PhD Student with [Samuel](https://lbbe-web.univ-lyon1.fr/fr/annuaires-des-membres/venner-samuel) and [Marie-Claude Venner](https://lbbe-web.univ-lyon1.fr/fr/annuaires-des-membres/venner-marie-claude) at the Laboratory of Biometry and Evolutive Biology.
-My research focuses on identifying oak masting drivers and forecasting the future of oak reproduction in the context of climate change.
+I am an early career ecologist interested in plant population dynamic, life-history traits and response to climate change.
+I work as a Post Doc with Davide Ascoli at the Department of Agricultural, Forestry and Food Sciences (DISAFA) in Turin.
+My research mainly focuses on identifying oak growth factors and predicting the future of oak reproduction in the context of climate change as well as studying the dieback process of forest stands in the Alps.

-I am looking for a postdoc position for **mid/late 2023**.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/my_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.